 All in all, hiring in India is a bit complex process.
 You may need to streamline your market entry by getting assistance from local experts.
 The decision would not only potentially save your expansion costs but will also ensure ongoing compliance with Indian employment regulations and tax laws as they change.
 You get the best hiring practices in less time, cost, and effort and onboard your Indian workforce with no need for the subsidiary.
 We, at Infotree Global Solutions, would act as your employer of record in India and manage all things smoothly.

-As you are looking to establish employment contracts with your prospective employees in India, we suggest only the best practice to consider.
+When establishing employment contracts with your prospective employees in India, we suggest only the best practices to consider.
 It is a task that requires effective documentation by an Indian employer of record to align with all the legalities and compliances.
 The better you choose for the purpose, the lesser the chances of employment disputes later.
 Let us handle the onboarding, payroll, and administration activities so that your all contracts align with all updated government regulations.
 Meanwhile, remember, some of the important information below must be there in the offer letters and contracts:

-Working hours – Indian workweek revolves around 48 hours with 8 hours per day from Monday to Saturday.
-Still, the working hours fluctuate from industry to industry under Indian Labour Law but the maximum of them is limited to 10.5 in a day and 50 hours a week, including overtime.
-Though on Sundays and other national holidays, offices remain closed, the necessity is stated in the prior agreement to get consent from the employee.
-If some employees work on holidays too, they are given time off equivalently on some other days within 2 months.
+Working Hours – In India a workweek consists of 48 hours with 8 hours per day from Monday to Saturday.
+The working hours vary from industry to industry, but the maximum working hours are limited to 10.5 in a day and 50 hours a week, including overtime.
+Offices remain closed on Sundays and other national holidays.
+Employees working on holidays are given time off equivalently on some other days within 2 months.